zoe-walker/Visualizations/Examples/ReadMe.md

 ### Lollipop
 An example of a Lollipop chart built using D3 and webpack.

+### Process Flow
+An example of a process flow diagram using on JointJS (built on Backbone) and webpack.

 ### StretchedChord
 An example of a Stretched Chord diagram built using D3 and webpack.